ipdk-io/k8s-infra-offload/README.md

 service load balancing.

-The Kubernetes Infrastructure Offload project uses CNI P4 data-plane plugin components that help offload the networking rules from Calico* CNI to Intel® Infrastructure Processing Unit (Intel® IPU) devices.
-Intel IPU customers can then use this k8s-infra-offload software to deploy their orchestration software.
+The Kubernetes Infrastructure Offload project uses CNI P4 data-plane plugin components that help offload the networking rules from Calico* CNI to P4 target devices.
+End users can then use this k8s-infra-offload software to deploy their orchestration software.

 This readme describes the components of Kubernetes Infrastructure Offload software and how to install and set up these components.